Touching Stone Japanese art gallery

 With a great interest in forms and training in design, Wakimoto creates some of the most interesting works in contemporary Japanese ceramics.
 His works are instantly recognized by bold, sophisticated forms with clean lines and beautiful fire markings.
 What sets Wakimoto apart from many of his peers is his ability to create astoundingly innovative work without abandoning the cultural connection of this art form.

-For example, one of Wakimoto’s original forms is a three-legged sake bottle (see picture), which traces its conceptual origin to ancient Chinese wine-servers (ref.
+For example, one of Wakimoto’s original forms is a three-legged sake bottle, which traces its conceptual origin to ancient Chinese wine-servers (ref.
 1).
 The design is a seamless fusion of the old and new.
 In another example, incense burners take the forms of stylized figurines that may well be inspired by ancient Japanese Haniwa pottery; yet these forms may also evoke Isamu Noguchi’s whimsical ceramic sculpture.
 Even his abstract works are not without a cultural basis.
 The "Stone" series (see #13, #17 in current show), for example, apparently receive their cues from ancient walls in Japan.
 Those pieces are sculpted from chunks of clay rather than thrown on a wheel.
 The technique, called kurinuki, offers great freedom for creating unique shapes.
 Many of these are composite works composed of multiple components.
 To produce contrasting colors, Wakimoto fires the separate components in different parts of the kiln.
 Wakimoto recalled the evolution of his style, "In the beginning, I cared too much about making my work unique, my hands struggled with the clay.
 Then one day, I set my hands free to express my feelings without thinking too hard.
 From that day, my work became spontaneous."

 The Achilles heel of many innovative wood-fire ceramists is in their firing techniques.
 In this respect, Wakimoto’s mastery of the firing process is legendary.
 He does a 14-days firing once a year in a three-chambered noborigama (climbing kiln) that holds up to a thousand pieces, representing his entire year’s work.
 This working style requires extraordinary confidence and impeccable technical expertise.
 He keeps detailed records of every firing, including data on temperature and the exact position of every piece in the kiln.
 This meticulous approach and technical excellence allow Wakimoto to carry his artistic visions to fruition.